 You can edit the audio in Adobe Audition many times.
 For each subsequent edit in Adobe Audition, Premiere Pro sends the audio clip that it created for the initial editing session.

 From the Project panel, the Undo command deletes the extracted audio clip that's been edited in Adobe Audition.
-For a clip in a sequence, the Undo command reverses the render and replace actions by returning the original audio clip to the sequence.
-In this case, the newly created audio file is not deleted from the Project panel.

 Note: The Edit In Audition command is not available for Adobe Dynamic Link clips.

 Working with Adobe Audition